-Refer to the Student Guidebook for function and procedure.

-- A member of the class will also be assigned to attend and supply input from the class on the Graduation Committee. - 1.
+- Provide a formal mechanism for the prompt and fair resolution of appeals. - Meetings are scheduled on an as needed basis. - Refer to Appeals and Reinstatement of Student Financial Assistance policy for function and procedure. - Purpose: Provide a formal mechanism for the prompt and fair resolution of financial appeals. - Membership: - a.
+Financial Aid Officer - b.
+Chairperson Director - c.
+Finance Department representative - d.
+One faculty member - e.
+One elected student representative from each class - A member of the class will also be assigned to attend and supply input from the class on the Graduation Committee. - 1.
 The elected Class President for each class or their assigned representative will serve as the Class representative on the Curriculum and Course Committees and be the elected student representative for participation on the Grievance or Financial Aid Appeals Committee. - 2.
 In the event of a conflict of interest or a student is no longer available to serve on a committee due to withdrawal or failure, a new student representative will be elected by students or appointed by faculty. - 3.
 Students agreeing to serve on committees must uphold their responsibility to attend meetings in person or by representative; must record and submit class meeting minutes.
 If the student cannot attend or appoint a representative for course or curriculum meetings, the student is required to turn in to the director written report of student issues prior to the meeting.